swiftlang/swift-evolution/proposals/NNNN-inline-array-sugar.md

 ```

 This is a much bigger design space, potentially requiring a new expressible-by-literal protocol and a way to map the literal to an initializer.
 As such, it is left for a future proposal.

+### Flattened multi-dimensional arrays

+For multi-dimensional arrays, `[5 x [5 x Int]]` could be flattened to `[5 x 5 x Int]` without any additional parsing issues.
+This could be an alternative considered, but is in future directions as it could also be introduced as sugar for the former case at a later date.

 ## Alternatives Considered